razvangoga/Angular-Wizard/README.md

 This library contains a pair of angular directives that will allow you to easily split large forms into wizards.

+**This is my forst foray into more advanced Angular developemnt so comments / fixes / better practices / pull requests are most welcome :)**

 ## The main requirements for them were:
 1. Allow the refactoring of large existing forms to the wizard format
 1. The content of each wizard step should constructed in the markup and all are bound to the same model object